15 Summer Activities That Burn the Most Calories

 A great summer activity to engage the whole family, biking is also excellent exercise.
 “This lower body powerhouse workout uses your quadriceps, hamstrings, calves, glutes,” says Somma.
 An hour of cycling at 12-14 miles per hour will burn 554 calories.
 Choose a scenic route, or to amp up the calorie burn, hit the hills.
 If it’s raining, a spinning or cycling class can net you a similar calorie burn.
-Safety is key during this on-road activity, so read up on how to be a safe cyclist before you head out.
+Safety is key during this on-road activity.

 Grab a group of friends or family and set up a game of Ultimate Frisbee.
 “The quadriceps, hamstrings, glutes, calves and obliques are used for running during the game,” says Somma.
 “Plus, when handling the frisbee, you’ll use your wrists, biceps, triceps, deltoids and back muscles as well.”
 All told, an hour of this constant movement sport will burn nearly 540 calories.
 Need to brush up on the rules of the game?
 USA Ultimate, the governing body of the sport, has some tips.

 “Your body must work to keep you warm when you submerge into the cooler water, which means an increase in overall calorie burn,” says Somma.
 Add in the action of swimming, and you’ll burn 470 calories an hour in water.
 New to scuba?
 Here are the six best places in the world to learn how to dive.